uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/enums_and_config_params.rst

 Values in this scoped enumeration type represent the floating-point format to be used for the desired DFT(s).
-The same format is to be used for the user-provided data, the computation being carried out by oneMKL and the delivered results.
+The same format is to be used for the user-provided data, the computation being carried out by oneMath and the delivered results.

 .. container:: section